-In fact, if you have a decent way to test how it will look in lots of different email clients (Outlook, Apple Mail, Gmail), then be our guest – but be sure that it's solid enough to stay well-presented in lots of circumstances.
+In fact, if you have a decent way to test how it will look in lots of different email clients (Outlook, Apple Mail, Gmail), then be our guest.
+However, be sure that you create a signature that stays well-presented in all circumstances.

 Don't Use Bullets

 Bullet points tend to render strangely from client to client – what Gmail thinks of as a bullet point differs from Outlook's definition.
-To keep them all happy, just avoid bullet points altogether.
+To ensure you conform to email signature best practices, just avoid bullet points altogether.

-If need be, use different rows in your table to get that list look.
+If needs be, use different rows in your table to get that list look.

 Don't Animate It

 Avoid animation in signatures.
-In Outlook, in most corporate email clients, you will not be able to watch an embedded video – you won't even see the animations in gifs.
+In most corporate email clients, you will not be able to watch an embedded video; you often won't even see the animations in GIFs.

 Do Use Inline CSS

 This is more technical.
 Inline CSS and email HTML go hand-in-hand.
 A lot of standard, W3Schools-approved tags won’t work with the programs we use to read email.